How can I best view the Orionids meteor shower?

 While the Orionids may be active from October 2nd through November 7th, it is strongest on the night of October 20th, and into the morning of October 21st, when it will peak.
 The peak of a meteor shower is the moment of the strongest meteor activity, and the number of meteors during this time is expected to range from 15 to 25 meteors per hour under ideal viewing conditions.
 As with many meteor showers, predicting the peak of the Orionids is difficult; we’ve seen an upwards of 40 meteor showers per hour during various years, while other years have seen a modest 5 during peak hours.

-In 2012, the Orionids peak will occur just after the first quarter moon (48% full), with a fairly thin Waxing Crescent Moon sets before midnight.
-Due to this, viewing conditions will be favortable this year; an improvement over last year's show.
-Meteor shower devotees should glance up at the sky—as these fast moving meteors are capable of leaving persistent trails and unforgettable bright fireballs.
+In 2013, the Orionids peak will occur just two days after a Full Moon (100% full), with a fairly thick Waning Gibbous Moon before midnight.
+Due to this, viewing conditions will not be favortable this year..
+Meteor shower devotees may still glance up at the sky—as these fast moving meteors are capable of leaving persistent trails and unforgettable bright fireballs.

 The radiant of Orionids, also known as the point from which all of the meteors appear to come from, is the “club” of the famous constellation Orion.
 Not by accident, the Orionids meteor shower is named after the constellation Orion due to this fact.
 The club is located at a point in the sky not too far from Orion’s red giant star Betelgeuse.
 While waiting for shooting stars to fall, you will notice the brightest star in the sky, Sirius, to the lower left and east of Orion.

-The Waxing Gibbous Moon will be rather thin, so it is likely that you’ll see several meteors streaking in the night sky before dawn.
+The Waning Gibbous Moon will be rather think, so it is likely that fainter Orionids meteors will be washed out by the bright moonlight.
 Be aware that local conditions such as cloud cover, light pollution, and precipitation will also play a major role in the number of meteors you are likely to see.